MarkShinozaki/CPTS122-DataStructures/README.md

 #### Instructor Details
 - **Name**: ***[Andrew S. O’Fallon](https://www.linkedin.com/in/andrew-o-fallon-631281a1/)***

 #### Course Description
-- This xourse is about advanced programming techniques: data structures, recursion, sorting, searching, and basic algorithm analysis.
+- This course is about advanced programming techniques: data structures, recursion, sorting, searching, and basic algorithm analysis.

 #### Course Objectives: At the end of the course, you should be able to:
 - Apply and implement data structures